araelespinosa.dev

 - cloudflare

-domains/zones.yaml — records
+domains/example.yaml — records

 # domains/zones.yaml